 How to create a live-score website

-In this video tutorial, we show you how to start creating a live-score website using our football api.
+In this video tutorial, we show you how to start creating a live-score website using our soccer API.

 Before we can start developing our website we need to make sure that we have some things set up.
 First, we need is an account at live-score-api.com which we already have here and then we need an API key and API secret which we will change for every single video.
 You can get yours from your profile.
 In the top right corner, you can go to your profile and then you will find your key and secret.
 You need both of them to access our data.